TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 - What's the difference between a proc and a block?
 - When would you use a proc instead of a block?
 - What's different between a lambda and a proc?
-- What is a closure?
-- What is currying?
 - How do you convert a proc to a block?
 - How do you convert a block to a proc?